LukeMurphey/splunk-bing-search/src/README.txt

 Overview
 ================================================

 This app provides a mechanism for pulling web search results from Bing.
+You can obtain results by using the included input or by running the "bingsearch" command from SPL like this:

+    | bingsearch query="splunk apps"